 What's more, this type of always-on supply network "has the potential to deliver massive economic and environmental rewards,” adds George Prest, CEO of MHI.
 “It can boost productivity and sustainability, drive new markets, and encourage innovation, resulting in exponential change for industry and society as a whole.”

-This gallery takes a closer look at the 10 technologies identified in the report, ranked in order of being most likely to disrupt your operations.
+This gallery takes a closer look at the 10 disruptive technologies identified in the report.